How Men Can Cultivate a Winning Mentality for Dating

 What every man needs to understand about dating

-If you want to succeed at dating there are two big ideas to understand at the beginning.
+If you want to succeed at dating as a man there are two big ideas to understand at the beginning.

 The first is that most of dating, and the issues that come with it, are mental.
 It’s not about the “right” opening line or a memorized routine or wearing new clothes.
 It’s about your attitude and how you choose to react and think about situations.